 “Being passionate about your staff’s growth is important,” said Lee.
 “Be a leader, not a boss.”

-It can be difficult to decide how much to charge for your services, particularly when you are just starting out with your own business.
-After you do some research and get a ballpark idea of what someone with your personal level of training could charge, you should carefully consider your own skills and training and determine a price based on that – not what others in your area are charging.
+Deciding how much to charge for your services can be challenging, particularly when you’re just starting out.
+You should conduct research and get a ballpark idea of what someone with your level of training could charge.
+However, you must carefully consider your unique skills and training and determine a price based on those factors – not what others in your area charge.

-Additional reporting by Brittney Morgan.
-Some interviews were conducted for a previous version of this article.
+Kiely Kuligowski and Brittney Morgan contributed to this article.
+Source interviews were conducted for a previous version of this article.